-As the name implies, the double spending problem consists in executing a transaction twice while subtracting once from your balance.
+As the name implies, the double spending problem consists in executing a transaction twice while subtracting just once from your account balance.

-This, of course, can only happen by means of fraud or a badly broken payment instrument.
+This, of course, can only happen by means of fraud or a badly broken payment system.

 Traditional payment systems, such as debit and credit cards, deploy many safeguards in order to avoid double spending.
 Not only are plastic money databases online 24x7, with guaranteed integrity, they also employ strong protections against similar transactions being performed too closely together.